HISTORY OF THE MILITARY IN PUERTO RICO

 General Orders No. 172 , "Headquarters Department of Porto Rico", dated October 27,1899 , authorized the strength of the companies to 112 men each, setting the Puerto Rican organization to the war strength authorized to same organizations in the United States.

 On December 1,1899 , Major Lorenqo P. Davidson was relieved from Command of the Battalion and Major Eben Swift succeeded him in command.
 During the summer of 1899 it was found that a number of musicians had been enlisted in different companies.
 Those men were gathered together at San Juan, carried on special duties away from their companies and were organized into a Band of 17 or 18 pieces.
 There is no authentic record of the exact date when this organization was first formed, but from the best information obtainable it is believed to have been in presentable condition around September or October 1899.
-It is evident that the actual band in this Department, which was part of the 65th Infantry until 1943, is the continuation of the little band that was formed
+It is evident that the actual band in this Department, which was part of the 65th Infantry until 1943, is the continuation of the little band that was formed in 1899.

 On February 12, 1900, General Davis issued General Order No 34, "Headquarters Department of Porto Rico", series of 1900, directing that under instructions from the President of the United States, through the Secretary of War, a Mounted Battalion of Porto Ricans, be organized.
 The order prescribed that the battalion should consist of four companies designated E , F, G, and H, to be the Mounted Battalion of the "Porto Rican Regiment".
 This was the first official allusion of a Regiment of native troops.